f4exb/sdrangel/plugins/samplesource/sdrdaemonfec/readme.md

 This input sample source plugin gets its samples over tbe network from a SDRdaemon server using UDP connection.
 SDRdaemon refers to the SDRdaemon utility found in [this](https://github.com/f4exb/sdrdaemon) Github repostory.
 This plugin is specialized in the version of SDRdaemon that sends data with FEC (Forward Erasure Correction).
 When FEC is used the format of the data is completely different from what it is without FEC.

+The addition of FEC blocks and the sequence tagging of frames and blocks make the transmission more robust.
+While it is unlikely to be beneficial with copper or fiber links it can improve links over WiFi particularly on distant links.

+Please note that there is no provision for handling out of sync UDP blocks.
+It is assumed that frames and block numbers always increase with possible blocks missing.

+<h2>Build</h2>

+The plugin will be built only if the [CM256cc library](https://github.com/f4exb/cm256cc) is installed in your system.
+You will then have to specify the include and library paths on the cmake command line.
+Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

 <h2>Interface</h2>

 ![SDR Daemon with FEC plugin GUI](../../../doc/img/SDRdaemonFEC_plugin.png)